QM5. Microsoft Word Tables

-Write your own 4 line poem using the AABB Rhyme Scheme.
+Write your own four line poem using the AABB Rhyme Scheme.

 How to get started?
-Pick two pair of rhyming words.
+Pick two pairs of rhyming words.
 Example: pat, cat, house, mouse.
 Then make short sentences that end in the words.
 Example:

 I once had a cat,